Blipz/Armoria/README.md

 You can support the project on [Patreon](https://www.patreon.com/azgaar).

 A tutorial is available [on Wiki](https://github.com/Azgaar/Armoria/wiki/Armoria-Tutorial).
-In case you want to help with translation, join the project on [Crowdin](https://crowdin.com/project/armoria).
+In case you want to help with translations, join the project on [Crowdin](https://crowdin.com/project/armoria).

 ![Gallery View](static/preview.png)